fsackur/fsackur.github.io/_posts/2023-11-20-Deferred-profile-loading-for-better-performance.md

 comments: true
 tags: [Powershell, Async, Profile]
 ---
+_Updated 2023-11-25: the initial code sample broke argument completers.
+The sample at the bottom is amended.
+It needed reflection code... \<sigh>_

 I have pared down my Powershell profile to improve performance, but it does still take the best part of a second to load on my desktop machine.

 As a powershell-everywhere person, my profile can be unacceptably slow on less-powerful machines.
 But I don't want to lose any functionality.